How Much Does Bail Cost & How Do I Post Bail?

 After the initial payment has been received, your loved one can be out in as little as 2 hours.
 However, the time varies from county to county.
 Time can vary anywhere from 2 hours to several, depending on the current workload of the jail.

 Yes, we can.
-If you think there might be a warrant out for your arrest, just call Bail Bonds in Salinas and we will see if you do indeed have a warrant.
+If you think there might be a warrant out for your arrest, just call Salinas Bail Bond Store and we will see if you do indeed have a warrant.

 Anyone who cares about your friend can bail him or her out of jail.
 You do not have to be related to someone to bail him or her out of jail.

-No. At Bail Bonds in Salinas, we are only licensed to bail people out of any jail in California.
+No. At Salinas Bail Bond Store, we are only licensed to bail people out of any jail in California.
 If you want to bail someone out of jail in a state other than California, you will need to contact a bail agent from that state.

 No. There are companies that specialize in those kinds of bonds.